 UNDERSTAND YOUR AUDIENCE

-Written by: Greg Evans
+by Greg Evans

 Not everyone is going to like what you write, that is just part of putting yourself out there in a public arena.
 But that isn’t what is important when it comes to writing for an audience.
 What is important is to understand the audience that appreciates your work and building on that sound and skill set.
 Anybody can write and they can produce decent work if they are willing to work hard, learn and listen.
 The first thing you have to put into perspective is that you aren’t setting out to become the next Mark Twain or Stephen King because they already exist.
 You need to become the first original you and let your voice and the music of your words move your own audience whoever and however many they may be.
 An audience of 1 million or an audience of 1 person should be equally important because you can learn so much about yourself and your writing through them.
 They spend hard earned dollars and invest their time, time they can never get back by reading your work and writing responses or buying a second book or telling a friend about you etc. Just having someone read your work without a response is capturing that one reader for one moment in time.